markus7017/myfiles/shelly/README.md

 |meter1    |             |         |         |See group meter1 for Shelly 2                                                        |
 |meter2    |             |         |         |See group meter1 for Shelly 2                                                        |

-The roller positioning calibration has to be performed using the Shelly Web UI before the position can be set in percent.
+The roller positioning calibration has to be performed using the Shelly App before the position can be set in percent.

 Refer to [Smartify Roller Shutters with openHAB and Shelly](doc/UseCaseSmartRoller.md) for more information on roller integration.